Hot water systems

 Stakeholders were invited to comment on the discussion document and the proposed policy framework document.
 Twenty-four written submissions were received from a range of interested parties with diverse perspectives.

 Phase 2 (the current phase) of the project will develop a relational database of current hot water systems available in Australia and New Zealand.
 This includes and an evaluation methodology suitable for assessing the energy efficiency of all hot water system technologies.
 Water draw off profiles (tapping profiles) will be conducted across Australia and New Zealand.
 This will to provide consumer hot water consumption data to enable comparability of technologies for different consumer profiles.
 These activities will address stakeholder feedback from Phase 1.

 - Instantaneous electric

 How will consumers benefit?

-New standards and better information (labelling and online comparison tools) on hot water systems can save households money and reduce greenhouse gas emissions.
-Currently, there is a lack of information for people to compare water heating options and make an informed choice on running costs.
+New standards and better information on hot water systems can save households money and reduce greenhouse gas emissions.